All statistics in the following article were gathered in November 2021.

 Using Roblox in your lessons

-When creating a class, the most important thing to remember is to always follow the EPIC framework and teach what you love.
+When creating a class, the most important thing to remember is to teach what you love and have expertise in.
 When considering how you can help learners connect with your class topics, incorporating Roblox games or themes into your lessons can be a great way to find common ground and speak to learners’ interests.
 Plus, Roblox is a global phenomenon, allowing you to reach a broad international learner audience.

 Roblox-themed class enrollments in 2021 on Outschool:

 - Life Skills – 39%